 With all of the above information at your disposal, you should have all you need to develop buyer personas.
 This will provide you with deeper insight into the wants and needs of your customers, enabling you to fine-tune your marketing efforts.

-Understanding the Buyer Journey
+Understanding the buyer journey

 The buyer's journey represents the steps a potential customer will take from first discovering your brand to making a purchase.
 From start to finish — it’s your chance to impress the customer, make them aware that they have a need, and showcase how your products or services will fulfill that need.

-As mentioned earlier, each step along the buyer journey must also provide the consumer with good CX.
+As mentioned earlier, each step along the buyer's journey must also provide the consumer with good CX.
 That’s why it’s vitally important to know your audience, and their pain points — the problems they are facing that can be solved by your products.
 Knowing this gives you the power to custom-tailor your marketing to focus on the customer’s pain points and provide a more personalized experience, improving awareness of your brand and providing important information that is valuable to your audience.

 Developing the course that a buyer will take requires lots of planning and a good amount of content.
-Content, in the form of your website, social media posts, whitepapers, videos, high-quality product images, product configurators and more is what will keep the consumer focused and determined to continue their journey.
+Content, in the form of your website, social media posts, whitepapers, videos, high-quality product images, product configurations, and more is what will keep the consumer focused and determined to continue their journey.
 The more informative, engaging, and interesting your content is, the more you will provide good CX and improve your chances of converting new leads.